Decker to follow Harris as Jets continue purge

 "It wasn't an easy time.
 David has been a Jet all his life.
 He was born and bled green.
 Obviously, he was a guy very well-liked in the building. ...
 It's part of the business.
 It's never an easy thing."

-Bowles admitted it "happened at a bad time," adding "there was a breakdown in talks."
+Bowles admitted it "happened at a bad time," adding, "there was a breakdown in talks."
 The Jets approached Harris only a few days ago about a pay cut.

+Owner Woody Johnson issued a statement on Harris, saying, "For a decade, David Harris represented the Jets with character and professionalism.
+He held himself to the highest of standards and always carried himself with a quiet dignity and humility.
+While these decisions are always difficult and the timing is not ideal, David will always be a Jet, and I appreciate his leadership and passion."

 The Jets reacquired linebacker Demario Davis last Thursday in a trade with the Cleveland Browns, but that had no bearing on Harris, Bowles said.
-Indeed, there was in a sense in the organization before the Davis trade that Harris was in jeopardy, sources said.
+Sources said there was a sense in the organization even before the Davis trade that Harris was in jeopardy of losing his job.

 Harris' agents, Brian Mackler and Jim Ivler, expressed their displeasure in a statement to Schefter.